xyphro/UsbGpib/README.md

 dev.control_in(0xa1, 0x40, 0, 0, 1); # USBTMC pulse indicator request (enables internal command processing)
 print(dev.query('!term?'))
 ```
-This returns a text string containing "lf", "cr" or "eoi"
+This returns a text string containing `lf`, `cr` or `eoi`.

 ## AutoID setting

-Default wise the GPIB adapter tries during power on of the instrument to query using *IDN? or ID? commands the instrument name automatically.
+By default the GPIB adapter tries during power on of the instrument to query the instrument name automatically using `*IDN?` or `ID?` commands.
-This is used to build the USB serial number, which finally gets part of the VISA resource string.
+This is used to build the USB serial number, which finally becomes part of the VISA resource string.

-Not all instruments support this *IDN / ID? query.
+Not all instruments support this `*IDN` / `ID?` query.
 For this reason this feature can be turned off.
 The serial number will then be built based on the GPIB address of the instrument.

 ### Turn AutoID feature off